 Metro Transit's Safety Department conducts an annual safety campaign focused on bicyclists.
 The LOOK + SEE campaign reminds drivers to keep a 4 ft distance between the bus and bicyclists at all times; this goes beyond the state law, which requires at least a 3 ft distance.
 Aside from training and bulletins, a white bike (an old bike painted white to denote a cyclist killed in a crash) is placed near the entrance of each bus garage with a LOOK + SEE sign.
 Safety also organizes the annual bus Roadeo, a competition among operators.
-A challenge featuring a person loading a bike at one stop and unloading it at the next rotates in and out number of cars in a trainset.
+A challenge featuring a person loading a bike at one stop and unloading it at the next rotates in and out of the competition.